usnistgov/FIPS201/_Appendix/glossary.md

 Match
 : _Comparison_ decision stating that the biometric probe(s) and the biometric reference are from the same source.
 Match is a possible result of a _Comparison_.
-The opposite of a match is a non-match. [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37)
+The opposite of a match is a non-match [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Model
-: A very detailed description or scaled representation of one _component_ of a larger system that can be created, operated, and analyzed to predict actual operational characteristics of the final produced _component_.
+: A detailed description or scaled representation of one _component_ of a larger system that can be created, operated, and analyzed to predict actual operational characteristics of the final produced _component_.